Skip to main content

 Program Coordinator & Professor, Clinical Mental Health Counseling

-Hall is co-author of Managing the Psychological Impact of Medical Trauma: A Guide for Mental Health and Health Care Professionals.
-He is also a partner at Hawthorne Integrative, LLC, a health care consulting and clinical counseling firm, where he counsels adults with depression, anxiety disorders, PTSD and divorce-related concerns.
-The following media outlets have interviewed or quoted him: The Conversation, The Academic Minute, NBC News, Health Professional Radio and the Dayton Daily News.
+Hall is an author of Managing the Psychological Impact of Medical Trauma: A Guide for Mental Health and Health Care Professionals.
+He is also a partner at Hawthorne Integrative LLC, a health care consulting and clinical counseling firm, where he counsels adults with depression, anxiety disorders, PTSD and divorce-related concerns.
+Click here to see the media outlets quoting or interviewing him.

 View Profile